The Kansas City Ice Center's Learn to Skate School exists to provide quality skating instruction in a fun & save environment.

-Check the flyer for more information or contact Skate Director Kay Gentges at email@example.com
+Check the flyer below for more information or contact Skate Director Kay Gentges at firstname.lastname@example.org

-Sign up now for our next session!
+Sign up for classes today!!
 It is fun to skate and learn at KCIC!

 Skate School Director